vertilia/text/README.md

 methodology but eliminate dependency on complex target system configuration and on `gettext` php extension.
 This latter may become unsuitable for specific environments.

+`xgettext` extractor from standard gettext toolchain does not handle correctly PHP heredoc/nowdoc syntax on all systems.
+Here we provide a replacement `xtext` script that extracts strings into a POT format, which may be used as a source file for your gettext workflow.

-PO catalogue (representing a gettext domain), extracted from the codebase by standard gettext method is then transformed by the bundled `po2php` tool to a native `.php` class.
+PO catalogue (representing a gettext domain), extracted from the codebase (by standard gettext method or using `xtext`) is then transformed by the bundled `po2php` tool to a native `.php` class.
 This class keeps translations in memory and implements language-specific rules as native php code.

 Simple messages are maintained via the `_()` method, plural forms and contexts are maintained via corresponding `nget()`, `pget()` and `npget()` methods.